FedNC: A Secure and Efficient Federated Learning Method with Network Coding: Preliminaries

 The original FL problem involves learning a global model with numerous decentralized data from different local clients.
 In particular, suppose there is a typical FL system with $N$ clients, each client $k$ trains a local model $w_k$ with its local dataset $\mathcal{D}_k$, where $k=1,2,\dots,N$, the goal is to minimize the following distributed optimization problem,

 where $p_k$ is the weight of the $k$-th client such that $p_k \geq 0$ and $\sum_k p_k =1$, $f(w)$ is the global objective function and $f_k(w)$ is the local objective function.
 In order to aggregate the data, classic FL procedure $\mathtt{FedAvg}$ \cite{mcmahan2017communication} randomly select $K$ clients to form a participator set $\mathcal{P}_t$ on each communication round, and train the local models with their own data.
 These $K$ clients upload their model parameters to the central server for model aggregation after the local training is finished.
 Once the global model is updated, the new global model will be downloaded by selected clients in next round for further training.
-The complete pseudo-code is given in Algorithm \ref{algo_fedavg}.